WesCoomber/compilersProjecto/README.md

 * `A421`: Dead code after if() constant number value
 * `A422`: Dead code after conditional evaluating constant boolean value
 * `A423`: Dead code after a conditional statement that is indirectly given a constant value
-* `A200`: Redundant or superfluos constant assignment within a loop
+* `A200`: Redundant or superfluous constant assignment within a loop

 =======
-TODO:
+TODO: expand this.

 Commands to generate results:
 cd python_repository/python_code